andresrato9/To-Do-List/README.md

 # To-Do-List
 To-Do List created with HTML, CSS and JavaScript.

-* NOTE: use the save.txt file to set your to-do tasks.
+* NOTE: use the save.txt file to set your default to-do tasks.